-By enrolling in the program, students and their guardians acknowledge and agree that any photos, videos, pictorial images, voice recordings, or quotations including those of student taken or created by the MFAH (including without limitation any taken by any photographer or videographer paid by or volunteering for the MFAH) during or related to attending courses at the MFAH are the sole property of the MFAH and may be used in future publications, web pages, promotions, advertisements and exhibits of the MFAH (or any other person authorized to use such images by the MFAH) without the need of any additional permission from or consideration to the student or quardian.
-By enrolling in the program, students and their guardians agree to release and waive for the student, and anyone claiming through the student, all claims based on the right of privacy, right of publicity, moral rights, or any other intellectual property rights related to the rights granted by the student to the MFAH to release the Junior School and its agents and waive for the student all claims based on right of privacy or publicity and any other intellectual property rights.
+By enrolling in the program, students and their quardians acknowledge and agree that any photos, videos, pictorial images, voice recordings, or quotations including those of student taken or created by the MFAH (including without limitation any taken by any photographer or videographer paid by or volunteering for the MFAH) during or related to attending courses at the MFAH are the sole property of the MFAH and may be used in future publications, web pages, promotions, advertisements and exhibits of the MFAH (or any other person authorized to use such images by the MFAH) without the need of any additional permission from or consideration to the student or quardian.
+By enrolling in the program, students and their quardians agree to release and waive for the student, and anyone claiming through the student, all claims based on the right of privacy, right of publicity, moral rights, or any other intellectual property rights related to the rights granted by the student to the MFAH.